Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Other people who use this kind of plan have given it the silly name of a 3-2-1 Backup.
 Why does everything need a childish name?

 The concept behind this plan is rather simple.
 You need three copies of every file you want to save.
-Two of those copies are local copies, which means they are stored on your location, but are stored on different devices.
+Two are local copies, meaning they are stored in your location but on different devices.
 One is for your working files.
 The other is a backup on another disk system.

-If something gets damaged or deleted on your primary working space, you have a convenient backup to restore the files.
+If something gets damaged or deleted in your primary working space, you have a convenient backup to restore the files.

 One copy gets stored offsite.
-If you suffer a fire, flood or other catastrophe at your primary site, you can still recover the files from the offsite backup.
-That's presuming you didn't die in the catastrophe.
+If you suffer a fire, flood, or another catastrophe at your primary site, you can still recover the files from the offsite backup.
+That’s presuming you didn’t die in the catastrophe.

 The concepts of this approach are simple.
 How you implement the concepts can vary quite a bit.

 1: Setting Up Your Working Space

 There are two important considerations for your working space.
 You want to have sufficient performance and capacity.
 Some of your performance depends upon your capacity.
 Full drives perform slower than half-full drives.
 Buy more capacity than you need for storage.

-There is a misconception that states internal drives are always faster or better than external drives, so it's better to put your working space on an internal drive.
-That's nonsense.
+There is a misconception that internal drives are always faster or better than external drives, so it’s better to put your working space on an internal drive.
+That’s nonsense.

 First, there is no guarantee your internal drive will be faster.
 Second, your drive head can only read one sector at a time.
 Separating your working space from your operating system can yield superior performance.

 In my case, I have a small SSD (Flash) drive inside my iMac.
 It’s enough to hold the operating system and application files.
 I don’t want any data on that drive.
 All it does is read programs.